rodrigobarroshd/rodrigobarroshd/README.md

 ### Hi there 👋, my name is Rodrigo Barros
 #### Mobile Developer

 Analytical and detail oriented Android app developer professional with stellar communication skills.
-Conceptualizing app solutions with the latest technology, design theory, and a large dose of creativity.
+Conceptualizing app solutions with the latest technology, design theory, and a large dose of creativity...

 - 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate on github